-- a) The President may attend World Championships, Regional and European Championships and other major events for Tug of War, and his/her expenses shall be paid by TWIF when finance permits. - b) The President or any person acting in his/her place, may represent TWIF at a meeting of the International Olympic Committee and the General Association of the International Sports Federations, and report on such meetings at the next Congress. - c) The President or any other person appointed by him/her shall take a principal part in the opening and closing ceremonies at the World and other Championships and he may present the Awards to the winning competitors.
+- a) The President may attend World Championships, Regional and European Championships and other major events for Tug of War, and his/her expenses shall be paid by TWIF when finance permits. - b) The President or any person acting in his/her place, may represent TWIF at a meeting of the International Olympic Committee, the ARISF and the IWGA and report on such meetings at the next Congress. - c) The President or any other person appointed by him/her shall take a principal part in the opening and closing ceremonies at the World and other Championships and may present the Awards to the winning competitors.